Akvize/reconcile-rs/README.md

 The core of the protocol is made possible by the `HTree` data structure, which allows `O(log(n))` access, insertion and removal, as well as `O(log(n))` cumulated hash range-query.
-The latter property enables query the structure for the cumulated (XORed) hash of all key-value pairs between two keys.
+The latter property enables querying the cumulated (XORed) hash of all key-value pairs between two keys.

-Although we did come we the idea independently, it matches exactly a paper published on Arxiv just a few months before: [Range-Based Set Reconciliation](https://arxiv.org/abs/2212.13567), by Aljoscha Meyer
+Although we did come we the idea independently, it exactly matches a paper published on Arxiv in February 2023: [Range-Based Set Reconciliation](https://arxiv.org/abs/2212.13567), by Aljoscha Meyer

 ## Service